IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Biomass has been rebranded as Photosyte, spawns less often in clouds, and has a new mining sound

+-Action Cooldown Stacks now turn red when your stack count exceeds your max allowed stacks, and decay at only half their normal rate

 -Prismic and Prismal ammo types now have a saving chance to not consume the cycled ammo types on use (33% and 25% respectively)

 -Armor and mobility accessories have been overhauled (see fixes)

 -Worldgen chest loot: loot chances increased for Decayed Moss+Photosyte/A Machete or Fiberglass Rifle only have a 18.75% chance to show up in non-Dank Shrine chests (75% in Dank Shrines), and no longer show up in other modded chests anymore in world generation.
 Dragons Might and Matrix Potions are less common.

+-Dank Cores are a bit more common in Dank Shrines, and you can now find more than 1 in expert rarely

 -Energizer Battery now requires Photosyte instead of Photosyte Bars (has been moved earlier)